 \section{Experiments and Results}

-In this section, we evaluate the volume coverage accuracy of various collision body representations as well as the computational performance and collision-detection accuracy of the proposed algorithms compared to other approaches, with the Flexible Collision Library (FCL)~\cite{pan2012fcl} as a CPU baseline and the cuRobo library~\cite{sundaralingam2023CuRoboParallelizedCollisionFree} providing comparisons to state-of-the-art GPU-based methods.
+In this section, we evaluate the volume coverage accuracy of various collision body representations as well as the computational performance and collision-detection accuracy of the proposed algorithms compared to other approaches, with the Flexible Collision Library (FCL)~\cite{pan2012fcl} as a CPU baseline and the cuRobo library (with CUDA graphs enabled and self-collision disabled)~\cite{sundaralingam2023CuRoboParallelizedCollisionFree} providing comparisons to state-of-the-art GPU-based methods.
 We did not compare to Mochi~\cite{mandarapu2024mochi} as the library is not open-sourced and adds unnecessary complexity for our application (see Sec.~\ref{subsec:dcd_accuracy}).